Bizcocho: History

 The word bizcocho comes from the Latin bis coctus, which means "cooked twice", that is why it was often soaked in wine, due to the low humidity it had.

-The Uruguayan sponge cake is frequently related to the German pastry.
+The Uruguayan bizcocho is frequently related to the German pastry.
 It is argued that it is a derivative of krapfen, which was brought by the German immigration that went to the Río de la Plata region.

 According to other versions, however, the origin of the cake would be the fusion of French and Spanish bakeries, as evidenced by the accounts of colonial Montevideo by Isidoro de María and the genealogical studies of Juan Alejandro Apolant and Ricardo Goldaracena.
-From these studies and publications it appears that the first bakers in Montevideo came from France and Spain, as documented in the immigration records of the first settlers in which their profession is recorded.
+From these studies and publications, it appears that the first bakers in Montevideo came from France and Spain, as documented in the immigration records of the first settlers in which their profession is recorded.
 In fact, the puff pastry croissant, one of the varieties of sponge cake, was invented in France and its first recipe dates back to 1905.

+A soft and sponge cake, usually made with flour, eggs, and sugar, that is baked in the oven.
+Synonyms: bizcotela, bizcochuelo.